vernonet/ESP32_PRJ/esp32_wifi_microphone_async/README.md

   I rebuilt the arduino libraries, and put them in a separate folder, these files need to be replaced.
   Rebuild utility - <a href="https://github.com/espressif/esp32-arduino-lib-builder" rel="nofollow">esp32-arduino-lib-builder</a>
+  When listening to the microphone, noise may appear (poor quality of the Internet connection?), this problem has not yet been resolved.